RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 Deadline extensions are also available for "purchase" by [spending a token](https://docs.google.com/forms/d/e/1FAIpQLSdec4ILo7guFJteABZ-e8AxK1GxDOJ-f2yEOWKxjAjH84SP2A/viewform).
 However the following restrictions apply:

+- **To extend a deadline with a token, you must spend the token *before the original deadline*.** Requests to extend a deadline after the original one has passed will be declined.
 - **Deadlines on Class Prep and Application/Analysis assignments** (including revisions of Application/Analysis) **may not be extended**, because of the built-in flexibility in the deadline stated above.
 If you need more time to complete the assignment, just take it, within the time frames stated above.
-- **Checkpoints must be submitted during class time**.
-These don't have "deadlines" as such since they are done strictly in person.
-Therefore a token can't "extend the deadline".
 - Therefore **deadline extensions via tokens only applies to AEPs**.
 Tokens can be spent to extend any deadline once by 48 hours.
 The exception is the Sunday, December 3 deadline by which all AEP work for the course must be submitted.
 The new deadline is 48 hours past the original deadline -- not 48 hours from the time you spend the token.
 You may not extend the deadline on an assignment twice, or spend more than one token to extend the deadline more than 48 hours.

-Further, **to extend a deadline with a token, you must spend the token *before the original deadline*.** Requests to extend a deadline after the original one has passed will be declined.
+- **Checkpoints must be submitted during class time**.
+These don't have "deadlines" as such since they are done strictly in person.
+Therefore a token can't "extend the deadline".

 If you are in a life situation where submitting work on time consistently is an issue, please let me know and we will try to work something out.